Skip to main content

 Ordered fallback pools for vmType and gpuType

 Both fields now accept an array as well as a single string.
 The provisioning scheduler expands every entry into the candidate pool — for gpuType, each alias is resolved into all interchangeable instance types — and falls over in order when the primary is quota-blocked or unavailable.
-CLI flags --vm-type / --gpu-type are now repeatable on submit, serve, build, config new, and config edit; anycloud.yaml profiles accept a list under either field.
+CLI flags --vm-type / --gpu-type are now repeatable on submit, config new, and config edit; anycloud.yaml profiles accept a list under either field.
 The config new wizard now uses a multi-select picker (Space to mark, Enter to confirm — selection order is fallback order).
 The two fields are still mutually exclusive (only one of vmType / gpuType may be set, but each can itself be a list).
 The original list is preserved on the deployment row for display and retries.

 quota request always asks for one more instance of headroom